alexa/alexa-with-dstc9-track1-dataset/FAQ.md

 Q: Will I be allowed to manually examine my system outputs on the evaluation data to select the best model/configuration?

 A: No, any manual examination on the evaluation data will be also considered as a violation of the challenge policy.
-Please freeze your models/systems only with the training/validation datasets and just submit the system outputs on the **unseen** evalution data.
+Please freeze your models/systems only with the training/validation datasets and just submit the system outputs on the **unseen** evaluation data.

 ---

 Q: Can I fine-tune or re-train my models on the unlabeled evaluation data in an unsupervised way?

 A: No, you're not allowed to fine-tune or re-train your systems based on any evaluation resources.
-Please freeze your models/systems only with the training/validation datasets and just submit the system outputs on the **unseen** evalution data.
+Please freeze your models/systems only with the training/validation datasets and just submit the system outputs on the **unseen** evaluation data.

 ---